mihaelamatei12/CFR_Selenium_test/README.md

 # CFR_Selenium_test
-I tested the site "https://www.cfrcalatori.ro/".
+Automatic testing on the site "https://www.cfrcalatori.ro/" using Selenium with Java language , to evaluate the functionality and user experience of the website.
 There are 5 test and 3 bugs found.

+The file _src/test/resources/driver_path.properties_ contains the path for the ChromeDriver.
+Change it with the path where you have the Chrome driver installed.

 ## Test description
 ### BuyInternationalTicketOneWay